daniel1890/daniel1890/README.md

 - Java
 - C#

-🌱 I’m currently learning ASP.NET and Javascript (along with Node and Svelte).
+🌱 I’m currently focusing on learning Web-Development: Javascript, Node, React, Gatsby.

 <!---
 daniel1890/daniel1890 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.